crowdozer/s7s-stack/readme.md

 ### Important:

 This is WIP and has no dedicated full time maintainer.
+In theory, because it's mostly Svelte-Kit with tRPC and some inferred typing, unforseen circumstances should be trivial to fix.

+ However, you should still apply discretion before using this for a major project.

-Use at your own discretion, but PR's are welcome.
+ PR's are welcome.